 Day 7: Mountain Biking in Peneda-Gerês National ParkToday, after breakfast in Porto, you'll take an active day trip to Peneda-Gerês National Park for a guided mountain bike tour.
 While there are many listed natural parks within Portugal's borders, Peneda-Gerês is the only official national park and takes up a whopping 436 square miles (703 km2) in the north near the Spanish border.

 Day 8: Transfer to Lisbon via Coimbra

 Today you'll be picked up for the transfer back to Lisbon.
 About halfway through the trip, stop to spend some time exploring Coimbra.
-This medieval capital of Portugal wears its weighty importance in Portuguese history with dignity and pride, witnessed by its multicolored collage of buildings that span nearly a millennium.
+This medieval capital of Portugal wears its weighty importance in Portuguese history with dignity and pride, witnessed by its multicolored collage of buildings that spans nearly a millennium.
 The historic core cascades down a hillside to create a lovely setting along the east bank of the Rio Mondego.

 Day 9: Transfer to Lisbon Airport & Depart

 After spending a leisurely final morning in Lisbon, you'll say your goodbyes and transfer to the airport to catch your departing flight.
 Safe travels and boa viagem!

 Looking for more inspiration for your trip to Portugal?
 Check out these other Portugal itineraries, explore different ways to spend nine days in Portugal, or discover the best time to visit Portugal.